 Passive Communication vs. Assertive Communication Examples

 A passive leader might let employees frequently cross professional boundaries like regularly showing up to work 30 minutes late.
 Over time, those who aren’t tardy might see this type of behavior as acceptable, which might cause them to show up late, too.
 When expectations aren’t enforced, it sends the message that there aren’t any consequences for breaking rules.
-Without any structure or systems, companies quickly transition into chaos, low productivity, and poor profitability.
+Without any structure or systems, companies quickly transition into chaos, low productivity, high anxiety, and poor profitability.
 This defeats the purpose of striving to become an impact-driven business.